aleofreddi/timel/README.md

 **TL;DR?** Pick a random example in the [📺 online console](https://timel.vleo.net/console) and try it yourself!

 TimEL requires Java 8 and will run in any J2SE or J2EE container.
+For complete project information, see [TimEL's website](https://timel.vleo.net).

 ## Quickstart